-- This research work has been financed by the Bundesministerium für Bildung und Forschung (BMBF; German Federal 605 Ministry of Education and Research) project PREMIUM 01LN1319A.
-We would like to thank the HyMeX project and MISTRALS through the grants by grants MISTRALS/HyMeX and ANR-11-BS56- 0005 IODA-MED for providing most of the observational data used for assimilation and model validation.
-These are the RG, the operational soundings, the highresolution soundings and the GPS-ZTD and GPS-IWV products.
-The latter two data sets have been contributed by Oliver Bock and the LAboratoire de Recherche En Géodésie (LAREG) of the French Institute of the Geographic and Forest Information - 670 (IGN).
+Acknowledgements.
+This research work has been financed by the Bundesministerium für Bildung und Forschung (BMBF; German Federal 605 Ministry of Education and Research) project PRE-MIUM 01LN1319A.
+We would like to thank the HyMeX and MISTRALS projects, with grants MISTRALS/HyMeX and ANR-11-BS56-0005 IODA-MED, for providing most of the observational data used for assimilation and model validation.
+These are the RG, the operational soundings, the high-resolution soundings and the GPS-ZTD, and GPS-IWV products.
+The latter two data sets have been contributed by Oliver Bock and the LAboratoire de Recherche En Géodésie (LAREG) of the French Institute of the Geographic and Forest Information (IGN).
 We also want to thank Hylke Beck for sharing the MSWEP precipitation data for the study period (Beck et al., 2017).
-Regarding the COSMO model, we are grateful to the German Weather Service (DWD) for sharing a distribution of the model and in particular to U. Schättler, for supporting the installation of the model, C. Schraff for helping to install and running the nudging scheme and U. Blahak for his scripts to run sub-kilometre simulations with COSMO.
-The whole simulation effort would not have been possible without the support from the Steinbuch Centre for Computing, hosted at KIT, in particular to - 675 the high-performance Computer Forschungshochleistungs-rechners II (ForHLRII).
-PK acknowledges project B6 "New data assimilation approaches to better predict tropical convection" of the Transregional Collaborative Research Center SFB/TRR

-165 "Waves to Weather" funded by the German Science Foundation (DFG).
+Regarding the COSMO model, we are grateful to the German Weather Service (DWD) for sharing a distribution of the model and in particular to U. Schättler for supporting the installation of the model, C. Schraff for helping to install and run the nudging scheme, and to U. Blahak for his scripts to run sub-kilometre simulations with COSMO.
+The whole simulation effort would not have been possible without the support from the Steinbuch Centre for Computing, hosted at KIT, in particular the high-performance computer Forschungshochleistungs-rechners II (ForHLRII).
+PK acknowledges project B6 "New data assimilation approaches to better predict tropical convection" of the Transregional Collaborative Research Center SFB/TRR 165 "Waves to Weather" funded by the German Science Foundation (DFG).
 Finally we would like to thank the reviewers for their fruitful questions and comments.